 A great look at mythology beyond the Greek or Roman.

-The recap is coming July 17.
-It was thoroughly enjoyable, and I'm planning on revising my story and submitting it to the school's Fall Fiction Contest (update: I didn't, but I submitted to another contest that hasn't closed yet).
+This course was thoroughly enjoyable, and I'm planning on revising my story and submitting it to the school's Fall Fiction Contest (update: I didn't, but I submitted to another contest that hasn't closed yet).

-The story is a bit over 3,500 words and the contest has a 1,500-word limit, so we'll see just how that goes.
+The story is a bit over 3,500 words and the contest has a 2,000-word limit, so we'll see just how that goes.

 This is why I went back to school.
 The beginning workshop in ENG-329 was good, and I expected this course to build on it; I wasn't disappointed.

 I'm the kind of person who listens to podcasts about language, like Word Matters from Merriam-Webster, so this class should have been right up my alley.
 And it was!
 Except when it wasn't.
 Hold on, I'll explain.